Manage data links

 What are the advantages of data links over Microsoft OLE?

 You may be familiar with OLE (Object Linking and Embedding) in Microsoft Office.
-OLE is similar to think-cell’s data links, allowing the creation of charts in PowerPoint that you can update with data from Excel.
-However, think-cell’s linking technique has several advantages over OLE:
+OLE is somewhat similar to think-cell's data links, allowing the creation of charts in PowerPoint that you can update with data from Excel.
+However, think-cell's linking technique has several advantages over OLE:

 - The charts are always the same, whether they are linked or not.
 Even linked charts are native PowerPoint objects, not Excel charts pasted into PowerPoint.
 In particular, the data on which the chart is based is also stored in the presentation and can be viewed and edited even if the file linked to is unavailable.